zvsuarez/sonde/README.md

 ![ogimet sounding](https://user-images.githubusercontent.com/64736073/134905999-5085073d-21a7-470f-ad6d-0577330dcc61.PNG)

 Before decoding the data, _=_ should be omitted at the end.
-This is to ensure that Sea Surface Data can be decoded properly and not return an _Invalid_ result.
+This is to ensure that **Sea Surface Data** are decoded properly and not return an _Invalid_ result.

 ![tempcodeur with data](https://user-images.githubusercontent.com/64736073/134912641-cace1f20-b4bd-4dd2-8042-4989425acd9d.PNG)